Meyer Makes: Chick Elf

 1. You’re going to need two squares of fabric that are five inches by five inches.
-You’re also going to need some scrap pieces of felt, a little bit of yellow for the legs and the feet, red for the comb/waddle, a little bit of orange for our beak, and some green for our scarf or any color you’d like to use.
+You’re also going to need some scrap pieces of felt, a little bit of yellow for the legs and the feet, red for the comb and wattle, a little bit of orange for our beak, and some green for our scarf or any color you’d like to use.

 For all our shapes here, use the link below for a template that you can print and use to trace on your felt for cutting out your pieces.

-For the second sewing step, you are going to turn your Chick Elf so the open (left side) is now facing you.
-Pinch the fabric in the middle and open up the opening then flatten again.
-You will start to see the chick taking shape, almost like a triangle.
+For the second sewing step, turn your chick so the open (left side) is now facing you.
+Pinch the fabric squares in the middle and pull apart to open up the body of the chick.
+You will begin to see the chick taking shape, almost like a triangle.
 Add your chick legs in the opening pointing inside the “body”, about an inch from each end.
-Stitch across your chick, closing the opening, and securing the legs into place.
+Stitch across the open edge to close the opening and secure the legs into place.

 3. Now it’s time to turn your chick from inside out and stuff!
 You’ll want to add a little weight to the bottom of your chick to allow your chick to sit a little better.
 For this, you can use dry beans, poly pellets, or dried rice.